curi/fi/docs/pub-drafts/how-do-you-test-a-partial-explanation-of-tourettes.md

 ---
-title: How do you test a partial explanation of Tourette's?
+title: 2020-08-04 How do you test a partial explanation of Tourette's?
 date: 2020-08-04
 author: Max Kaye
 layout: post
+parent: Public Drafts
 ---

 In the early hours of the morning (12am - 1am) I had an idea about Tourette's (Tourette's Syndrome / TS) and wanted to figure out if it was useful.